maths/stack-web/website_files/Events/2026-07-27-Conf-2026/committee.md

 ---
-title: Committee & Leadership
+title: Leadership & Organisers
 subnav_key: conf2026
 ---

-# Committee & Leadership
+# Leadership & Organisers

 The International Meeting of the STACK Community 2026 is guided by a diverse team representing institutions across Africa and beyond.
 Below are the main committee members and their roles, followed by the subcommittees.